cwtsteven/GoI-TF-Visualiser/README.md

 A simulation tool of a GoI-style abstract machine implementing the *Idealised Tensor Flow* programming language.

 ## Usage
-1. Select an example, or type in your own program in the white text box on the left.
+1. Select an example, or type in your own program in the white textbox on the left.
 2. Click the >> button to translate a program into the corresponding graph.
 3. Click the ► button to run the execution.